aria2/aria2/doc/manual-src/en/aria2c.rst

 .. note::

-  The file specified in :option:`--private-key` must be decrypted.
-The behavior when encrypted one is given is undefined.
+  The file specified in :option:`--private-key` must be decrypted; an encrypted key may cause undefined behavior.

 Verify SSL/TLS servers using given CA certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^